 Program Name Description Eligible Activities 3.
 Local Programs Single-Family Mortgage Revenue Bond Issue mortgage revenue bonds to support the development and improvement of affordable single-family homes to qualified households.
-New ConstructionRehabilitationAcquisition Tax Exempt Housing Revenue Bond Support low-income housing development by issuing housing tax-exempt bonds requiring the developer to lease a fixed percentage of the units to low-income families at specified rental rates.
-New ConstructionRehabilitationAcquisition Measure X Local Housing Fund Measure X is a dedicated source of revenue to fund the building of permanent housing for people earning less than 50% of the Area Median Income.
-Provides complementary ongoing funding for supportive services and homelessness prevention to support and maintain housing.
+New Construction Acquisition Tax Exempt Housing Revenue Bond Support low-income housing development by issuing housing tax-exempt bonds requiring the developer to lease a fixed percentage of the units to low-income families at specified rental rates.
+New ConstructionRehabilitationAcquisition Measure X Local Housing Fund Measure X is a dedicated source of revenue to fund the building of permanent housing for people earning less than 50% of the Area Median Income. and also perovides complementary ongoing funding for supportive services and homelessness prevention to support and maintain housing.
+The County developed and proposed Measure X to the voters and it was approved in the November 2020 General Election.
+Measure X is a countywide 20-year 1⁄2 cent sales tax, and the Board of Supervisors has allocated approximately \$12 million in Measure X funds annually for "housing and related services" for the entire county.
+The 20-year total is anticipated to be approximately \$238 million.
+Measure X Affordable Housing funds will be distributed countywide through an annual Notice of Funding Availability (a competitive process).
+The County has allocated the Measure X housing funds not only to the development of affordable housing but also to services to prevent people from becoming homeless and for homeless crisis response.
+The County's top priority for Measure X housing funds is permanent affordable housing for low-income households (households earning less than 80% of Area Median Income (AMI)), with a particular focus on providing new housing for very low-income households (households earning less than 50% AMI).
 Predevelopment New Construction, Acquisition, Rehabilitation, Dedicated Homelessness Prevention, Supportive Services Housing Successor (Former Redevelopment Low-Moderate Income Housing Fund) The County is the Housing Successor to the former Redevelopment Agency.
 The Housing Successor has land assets in Bay Point, Rodeo and North Richmond that are available for affordable housing development.
 The Housing Successor has limited funds available to assist in the development of those housing properties.
 New Construction 4.
-Private Resources/Financing Pro grams Fixed rate mortgages issued by private mortgage insurers.
-Homebuyer Assistance Federal National Mortgage Mortgages which fund the purchase and rehabilitation of a home.
-Association (Fannie Mae) Low down-payment mortgages for single-family homes in underserved low-income and minority cities.
+Private Resources/Financing Pro 4.
+Private Resources/Financing Programs Federal National Mortgage Fixed rate mortgages issued by private mortgage insurers.
+Homebuyer Assistance Association (Fannie Mae) Mortgages which fund the purchase and rehabilitation of a home.

+Program Name Description Eligible Activities Low down-payment mortgages for single-family homes in underserved low-income and minority cities.
 Homebuyer Assistance Rehabilitation Freddie Mac Home Works Provides first and second mortgages that include rehabilitation loan.
 County provides gap financing for rehabilitation component.
 Households earning up to 80 percent Median Family Income qualify.
 Homebuyer Assistance California Community Reinvestment Corporation (CCRC) Nonprofit mortgage banking consortium designed to provide long term debt financing for affordable rental housing.
 Nonprofit and for-profit developers contact member banks.
-New ConstructionRehabilitationAcquisition ederal Home Loan Bank ffordable Housing Program Loans (and some grants) to public agencies and private entities for a wide variety of housing projects and programs.
+New ConstructionRehabilitationAcquisition Federal Home Loan Bank Affordable Housing Program Loans (and some grants) to public agencies and private entities for a wide variety of housing projects and programs.
 Participation is by FHLB participating lenders.
-New Construction Homebuyer Assistance Rehabilitation Housing Supportive Service

-Program Name Description Eligible Activities Community Vision Offers low-interest loans for the revitalization of low-income communities and affordable housing development.
-AcquisitionPre-Development New Construction Bay Area Local Initiatives Support Corporation (LISC) Bay Area LISC provides recoverable grants and debt financing on favorable terms to support a variety of community development activities, including affordable housing.
+New Construction Homebuyer Assistance Rehabilitation Housing Supportive Services Community Vision Offers low-interest loans for the revitalization of low-income communities and affordable housing development.
+Acquisition Pre-Development New Construction Bay Area Local Initiatives Support Corporation (LISC) Bay Area LISC provides recoverable grants and debt financing on favorable terms to support a variety of community development activities, including affordable housing.
 Acquisition New Construction Low-Income Investment Fund (LIIF) LIIF provides loan financing for all phases of affordable housing development and/or rehabilitation.
-Acquisition Rehabilitation New Construction
+AcquisitionRehabilitationNew Construction

-1. Community Development Block Grant Program Funds
+Community Development Block Grant 1.
+Program Funds